WaterUI Tutorial Book

 use nami::SignalExt;

-let first_name = binding("Alice".to_string());
+let first_name = binding("Alice");

-let last_name = binding("Smith".to_string());
+let last_name = binding("Smith");

-// Create computed signals that update automatically
+// Create a computed signal that updates automatically

 let full_name = first_name.zip(last_name).map(|(first, last)| {